Omegle Child Sexual Abuse

 The Guardian's Role

-As a guardian, it is imperative to protect your child.
-For online threats like Omegle, it can be quite challenging to watch over your child and monitor every site they visit at all times.
-Cyber security experts agree that access limitations is the safest way to protect our children from online sexual harassment.
+Cyber security experts agree that access limitations are the safest way to protect our children from online sexual harassment.
 If our children have no access to these websites, online predators cannot reach them.
 Make it a point to educate your children on safety while using the internet.
-As a parent, ensure your child knows the following:

 • They should not access sites containing adult content